minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

    The MinIO Console supports the full workflow of authenticating to the AD/LDAP provider, generating temporary credentials using the MinIO :ref:`minio-sts-assumerolewithldapidentity` Security Token Service (STS) endpoint, and logging the user into the MinIO deployment.

-   Starting in :minio-release:`RELEASE.2021-07-08T01-15-01Z`, the MinIO Console is embedded in the MinIO server.
    You can access the Console by opening the root URL for the MinIO cluster.
 For example, ``https://minio.example.net:9000``.

    Once logged in, you can perform any action for which the authenticated user is :ref:`authorized <minio-external-identity-management-ad-ldap-access-control>`.